shanjiv177/CDProject/docs/C_Scanner_Documentation.md

 This project implements a lexical analyzer (scanner) for the C programming language using Flex.
 The primary goal is to recognize C language tokens, track symbols and constants in efficient data structures, and provide detailed information about the code structure.

 The scanner includes:

-- A symbol table with O(1) lookup using a hash table implementation
+- An array-based symbol table with efficient lookup functionality
-- A constant table for tracking literal values with their associated variables
+- An array-based constant table for tracking literal values with their associated variables
 - Error detection and reporting for invalid tokens
 - Support for all standard C tokens including identifiers, keywords, literals, operators, etc.
 - Special handling for comments, strings, and character literals